The Source of All Intelligence

 And once I was on Madison Avenue, or Fifth Avenue—I forget which—where the most beautiful and very best-dressed women of the world go shopping during the daytime.
 I looked at them looking in windows on those very expensive shops.
 And I looked at them, and I looked at the mannequin, and I looked at them again, and I looked at the mannequin again.
 I did it a third time, and I couldn’t see any difference!
 And I said, “Holy mackerel, and that’s what I thought was beautiful?
 They’re just mannequins!
 They’re interested only in the outer skin of their body—dressing it, pampering it, spending untold sums of money on it; and the only real beauty is they themselves, not the outer skin.”
 So what became beautiful to me was a person of high love, the soul of a person.

-And I remember and incident where I was saying with two fellows of a girl I had known, “Gee, isn’t she beautiful!”
+And I remember an incident where I was saying with two fellows about a girl I had known, “Gee, isn’t she beautiful!”
 I could tell there by their looking at me there was something wrong.
 And I said, “Well, isn’t she?” and they shook their head, “No.” And I looked again, and I says, “Oh, I see what you mean.”
 And she was, in their eyes, or in physical eyes, a homely girl; but she was quite spiritual.
 That isn’t the right word—she was high in her capacity to love.
 And basically that’s what is behind all beauty: love.
 Can you see it?
 So my concepts of beauty did a flip-flop.
 The ones I thought, “Oh, they’re the most; they’re the greatest” turned out to be like mannequins, and others whom I would have thought horribly homely turned out to be beautiful.